Romanian Writers' Society: Final years

-By May 1945, when Eftimiu was speaking to justify the purges and welcome rising Soviet influence, he was responding to the policies of the new Romanian Communist Party-dominated government.
-These were in the process of transforming the SSR into a tool for achieving the party's objective of a literary activity entirely subordinate to the authorities.
+By May 1945, Eftimiu justified the purges and welcomed the rising Soviet influence in response to the policies of the new Romanian Communist Party-dominated government.
+These policies aimed to transform the SSR into a tool for achieving the party's objective of a literary activity entirely subordinate to the authorities.
 Meanwhile, the society's professional role was largely ceded for a time to the Union of Artists', Writers' and Journalists' Syndicates, a body founded in August 1945.
-Much easier to manipulate, the latter began handling both material reward and penalties, such as the purges of October 1947.
+This organization, which was much easier to manipulate, began handling both material rewards and penalties, such as the purges of October 1947.

-Following the membership overhaul of 1944-1945, the total number of affiliates rose to 268.
+Following the membership overhaul of 1944–1945, the total number of affiliates rose to 268.
 A further 32 writers were admitted during the May 1946 congress, and probably as many were taken in at the September 1947 assembly that re-elected Eftimiu as president.
 The new committee also included Galaction, Cocea, Cezar Petrescu, Celarianu, Ion Popescu-Puțuri, Lucia Demetrius, Călugăru, Theodorescu, Dinu Bondi and Stancu as members; Carol Ardeleanu and Dumitru Corbea as accountants; Vintilă Russu-Șirianu, Bogza, Teofil Rudenco, Agatha Bacovia, Toma and C. Argeșanu as the honoring jury; and Baltazar, Aurel Baranga, Oscar Lemnaru, Tudor Șoimaru and Sașa Pană as alternate members.

-During the same assembly, Stancu pointedly condemned those who were resisting the nascent regime and its cultural policies.
-Near the end of the month, a meeting of ethnic Hungarian writers in Cluj decided to join the SSR, so that the latter changed its name to the Society of Writers from Romania in January 1948.
-At the same time, Stancu was elected to replace Eftimiu, who went on to chair the National Theatre Bucharest.
-In early 1949, a reorganization assembly was announced.
-This took place in late March, in the presence of the state and party leadership; it was decided to transform what was by then the Society of Writers from the Romanian People's Republic into the Union of Writers from the Romanian People's Republic, now the Writers' Union of Romania.
-A new statute was adopted, and a literary fund established.
+During the same assembly, Stancu condemned those who were resisting the nascent regime and its cultural policies.
+Near the end of the month, a meeting of ethnic Hungarian writers in Cluj decided to join the SSR, leading the organization to change its name to the Society of Writers from Romania in January 1948.
+Stancu was elected to replace Eftimiu, who went on to chair the National Theatre Bucharest.
+In early 1949, a reorganization assembly was announced, which took place in late March, in the presence of the state and party leadership.
+The Society of Writers from the Romanian People's Republic was transformed into the Union of Writers from the Romanian People's Republic, now known as the Writers' Union of Romania.
+A new statute was adopted, and a literary fund was established.